openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   teams-as-maintainers above).

-In both of the above cases, the request for maintainership change should be publicized in Discourse with a comment period not less than two weeks.
-All community members are welcome to voice their support ("liking" the post does not count), or comment with question/concerns.
+In both of the above cases, the request for maintainership change should be publicized in Discourse with a comment period of not less than two weeks.
+All community members are welcome to voice their support ("liking" the post does not count) or comment with questions/concerns.
 Existing maintainers and core contributors may object to the nomination.
 If there is no objection from existing maintainers or core contributors at the end of the comment period, the role will be conferred.

 We are not currently limiting staff of companies from appointing, nominating, or voting for other employees of their company.
-This would be impractical as, currently, single companies are locus of component maintenance work.
+This would be impractical as, currently, single companies are the locus of component maintenance work.
 This may be addressed in future revisions to this proposal.